ecjane01/ecjane01.github.io/_posts/2020-06-01-mommy-daddy.markdown

 ## Embrace the moment

 1.	<b>Enjoy “Me” time.</b> We need to set aside time to be alone in thought.
 Let’s use this time to write, read, meditate, or just catch our breath.
-2. Reach out to our loved ones.
-Before this pandemic, we were dealing with our own issues.
+2.	<b>Reach out to our loved ones.</b> Before this pandemic, we were dealing with our own issues.
 Now those issues may have become a heavier burden for us, so let’s reach out to loved ones to stay connected and offer support through a friendly voice and an attentive ear.
-3. Establish a routine.
-Working from home with children, worrying about getting our preferred foods, or feeling alone confined in our homes is a new normal for many of us.
+3.	<b>Establish a routine.</b> Working from home with children, worrying about getting our preferred foods, or feeling alone confined in our homes is a new normal for many of us.
 Rethinking our routine and remembering we’re not alone in this situation will help us more than only getting through these challenging times.
-4. Stop putting off house projects.
-We have had a list of projects piling up for months now.
+4.	<b>Stop putting off house projects.</b> We have had a list of projects piling up for months now.
 After putting up some shelves and organizing the basement, we felt a sense of accomplishment and relief.
-5. Play games in-person or virtually.
-There is no better time than the present to play UNO, put together a 1,000 piece puzzle (my wife may disagree with this one), or challenge someone to an online game.
+5.	<b>Play games in-person or virtually.</b> There is no better time than the present to play UNO, put together a 1,000 piece puzzle (my wife may disagree with this one), or challenge someone to an online game.
-6. Watch our favorite movies.
-If we are stuck in quarantine, we might as well introduce our families to our favorite childhood flicks or watch embarrassingly bad ones alone in our PJs (who’s going to judge?).
+6.	<b>Watch our favorite movies.</b> If we are stuck in quarantine, we might as well introduce our families to our favorite childhood flicks or watch embarrassingly bad ones alone in our PJs (who’s going to judge?).
-7. Challenge ourselves.
-We can use this time to challenge ourselves to learn a new skill, read different book genres, try a new recipe, or commit to a new food plan such as paleo, keto, AIP.
+7.	<b>Challenge ourselves.</b> We can use this time to challenge ourselves to learn a new skill, read different book genres, try a new recipe, or commit to a new food plan such as paleo, keto, AIP.
 Learning a new coping method each week and dedicating time to do it could benefit our mental health.
-8. Stay positive.
-Our positive mindset will help us not only maintain good mental health, but also our overall health.
+8.	<b>Stay positive.</b> Our positive mindset will help us not only maintain good mental health, but also our overall health.

 We’ve got a lot of things on our minds, but we’ll get through this together even if our clothes are out of style by the end of it.
 Well, I’m off to watch <a href="https://youtu.be/_pz8mbHxBWE" target="_blank">The Sandlot</a>.